How Soon Is Now?: Origin and recording

 Marr and Porter decided to add a tremolo effect to the guitar part.
 He was inspired by Bo Diddley's distinctive syncopated shuffle guitar style, Hamilton Bohannon's "Disco Stomp" and the two guitars in the instrumental break of Can's "I Want More".
 The effect was created by running the original guitar track through the studio desk into three separate Fender Twin Reverb amplifiers, each with the tremolo control set to a different oscillation speed.
 Marr and Porter would adjust each by hand while the music played to keep it in rhythm; when they failed, engineer Mark Wallis would rewind the tape and start them again.
 Some of these segments were no longer than ten seconds.

-To make sure the beat was the same throughout the song, Porter took a noise gate and set it to be triggered by a drum machine, using percussion instruments Joyce typically did not, set to 16th notes.
+To make sure the beat was the same throughout the song, Porter used a Drawmer noise gate triggered by 16th note cowbell hits coming from his LinnDrum.
 This created what he called "a swirling signal" that balanced the analog tremolo effect.
 The guitar tracks were then "bounced" down to three of the master recording's 24 available tracks, and the 15-minute version was cut down to eight minutes.
 This was longer than any previous Smiths song had been.
 But, Porter told Tony Fletcher, "we looked at each other and said, 'It sounds fucking great; let's keep it like that.

 The rhythm has been compared to Diddley's "Mona", later covered by the Rolling Stones.
 After a break, Marr and Porter added a few overdubs, including a slide guitar part that "gave [the song] real tension", according to Marr.
 It was created using an early harmonizer that was also able to cache 1.2 seconds of delay, a very large amount for the time.
 Artists had been using it as a sampler; Porter says that he recorded the delay rather than the original to give it some "weirdness".
 He also says that he played one of the slide guitars; Marr disputes this but gives him credit for his leadership in recording the song.

 Marr's other lead guitar part was the harmonic lick after each verse.
 This is almost a direct quote of a synthetic vibraphone part heard on rapper Lovebug Starski's "You've Gotta Believe", from the previous year.
 Marr meant it as a direct response to some critics who had pigeonholed the Smiths as 1960s revivalists.